timonsku/MoAgriS-Modular-Agriculture-System/README.md

 ## Future
 More things could be added such as
-- Sensors: Currently a LED-Board is technically capable since all pins are routed outside:
+- Sensors: Currently a LED-Board is technically capable of driving sensors since all pins are routed outside:
 	- Watering could depend on the wetness of the soil
 	- Measure the water level of the pump tank to send an alert to refill
 - Create a node-red configuration